hipsterjazzbo/Landlord/README.md

 Laravel Multi Tenant
 ====================

 A general purpose multi-tenancy package for Laravel 4.2+.
-Accidentally derived from the work of @tonydew.
+Accidentally derived from the work of [@tonydew](https://github.com/tonydew).

-**Note:** This package is in Beta.
-Use at your own risk.
+**Note:** This is an experimental package.
+We're figuring out the best way to do this, together.
+Please have a play, but don't expect it to work perfectly right now.
+Pull requests welcome :)

 ## Installation